 If you’d prefer to stay on land, Brighton’s cobbled streets are great for exploring.
 The famous flea markets have plenty of hidden treasures and fabulous finds; if you’re into thrift shopping and vintage, this is definitely the place for you.
 When it comes to eating out, there’s a plethora of bars and restaurants available, catering for all tases and budgets.

 London is a city unlike any other in the world.
 Famous for its art, historic buildings and landmarks, food and fashion, it’s constantly changing and offering new places to visit and attractions to encounter.
 If you’ve never been to the capital before, a walk along Westminster to visit Buckingham Palace is a must, and who knows, you might even get a glimpse of the Queen!

 London isn’t all hustle and bustle.
-On a beautiful summers day, pack a picnic and stroll through Hyde park with the family.
+A boat ride is a lovely relaxing way to see the city.
+Or on a beautiful summers day, pack a picnic and stroll through Hyde park with the family.
 Covering 350 acres, it’s the largest park in central London and an excellent place for tourists to relax, bask in the sun and take in a bit of fresh air.

 One of the top-rated ways to explore London and all that it has on offer is to take a ride on the London Eye, where you’ll witness the iconic skyline in every direction.
 You can even boost your experience with a glass of fizz and turn your sightseeing into a real treat.